Computer Science - Data Science (M.Sc./P.Grad.Dip)

-The MSc programme aims to produce very high quality graduates that can become leaders in high-tech industry and academic research.
+The new M.Sc/P.Grad.Dip in Computer Science programme aims to produce very high quality graduates that can become leaders in high-tech industry and academic research.
 It will be intensive, demanding and rewarding.

 For entry to the course, we require the following:

-- A standard of English language competence that will allow full participation in coursework, classwork and other activities - this means an IELTS level of 6.5.
-For futher details on this please visit the International Students Entry Requirements website
+A standard of English language competence that will allow full participation in coursework, classwork and other activities - this means an IELTS level of 6.5.
+For further details on this please visit the International Students Entry Requirements website